What is Elder Abuse and Exploitation?

 Once elderly people become too old to write or get themselves to the bank, they add someone on their personal accounts to manage their finances.
 While this is very convenient, it allows for someone to start using that elderly person’s money for his or her own benefit.

 An important reminder: When deciding to put someone on your bank account or execute a durable power of attorney, it is important to keep in mind you are consenting to that person having access to all of your finances.
 If they want to clear out your bank account and leave you with nothing, they are authorized, by you, to do so.

 Red Flag #1

-The elderly often times have limited income and are easily approved for section 8, or low-income housing.
-There are many cases of caretakers who live with these elderly people just to take advantage of their section 8 approval.
-These same caretakers do not even take care of the elderly people.
+The elderly oftentimes have limited income and are easily approved for section 8, or low-income housing.
+There are many cases of caretakers who live with an elderly individual just to take advantage of their section 8 approval.
+These same caretakers do not take care of the elderly person’s necessities.
 They exploit them for their low-income housing or even their social security check from the government.